Sam Clay: Washington Nationals

 On November 18, 2020, the Washington Nationals announced they had signed Clay to a major league contract, adding him to a major league roster for the first time in his playing career.
 On April 6, 2021, Clay was promoted to the major leagues for the first time.
 He made his MLB debut the next day, throwing a shutout inning against the Atlanta Braves.
+Clay made 58 appearances for Washington during his rookie campaign, compiling an 0-5 record and 5.60 ERA with 34 strikeouts over 45 innings of work.